 I’ve been thinking about why not.
 I decided to put together some suggestions for Raph Koster, who’s the big cheese at Sony in charge of online PS2 gaming.

-Either charge a subscription, or charge for the game, but don’t ask me to pay twice.
+- Either charge a subscription, or charge for the game, but don’t ask me to pay twice.

 If I need a subscription to play, I’m very unlikely to pay $50 for the game, because if I decide I don’t like it I’m left with a $50 coaster.
 Games which are offline or online can get away with charging for the game itself, but it’s still a bad idea if the main point is the multiplayer: A high up-front cost to join a subscription game screams “We don’t think you’ll stay a member for long so we’d better get some cash up front”.

-Monthly subscriptions don’t work for me, unless they’re really cheap.
+- Monthly subscriptions don’t work for me, unless they’re really cheap.

+Your market is people with broadband and significant disposable income.
+To me, that says adults with jobs.
+Like many adults with jobs, there are months when I don’t really get any time to play video games at all.
 It seems to me that it’s not technically hard at all to have a “per hour” fee, capped at the cost of a monthly subscription.
 That would encourage casual gamers and people who aren’t sure they will like the game enough to get really into it and spend hours on it every month.